mvysny/karibu-testing/README.md

 The browserless testing is an *approach* rather than a product, although it's backed by this support library.

-You don't have to use Vaadin-on-Kotlin nor Karibu-DSL to use this approach; you don't even need to write your app in Kotlin.
+You don't have to use Vaadin-on-Kotlin nor Karibu-DSL to use this approach.
+You don't even need to write your app in Kotlin, since the library provides both Kotlin and Java API.
-You can just plug this library in into your Java+Vaadin-based project as a test dependency, and write only the test code in Kotlin.
+You can thus plug this library in into your Java+Vaadin-based project as a test dependency, and write the test code in Java or Kotlin, whichever suits you more.

 ## Full Documentation